DVLA Is Now Digital

 Key Features of the Digital Account

-The new service gives me immediate access to my penalty points, tax, MOT status and more.
+The new service provides me with immediate access to my penalty points, tax, MOT status, and more.
 It simplifies managing my vehicle and driver information, providing peace of mind and ensuring continuous tax compliance.

 Key Features of the Digital Account